Keynote Speaker – Tasmin Little CBE

 Rotary Foundation – Doing Good in the World

-His main role with The Rotary Foundation is to assist UK Rotarians who wish to reach Major Donor level at $10,000 or above or Rotarians who want to leave a Bequest to the Foundation and to steward the many UK Rotarians who have already reached higher levels of Major Giving.
+His main role with The Rotary Foundation is to assist UK Rotarians who wish to reach Major Donor level at $10,000 and above, or Rotarians who want to leave a Bequest to the Foundation and to steward the many UK Rotarians who have already reached higher levels of Major Giving.

 Tom Hunt – Before selling the company in January 2021, Tom was the Managing Director of PPM Software Limited which was formed on the 1 August 1998 and supplied software to medical consultants in private practice in the UK.
 Prior to this Tom was MD of a company supplying software to the textile industry and before that he was a partner supplying software to the newspaper industry.